 So, relax, grab yourself a cup of coffee and start reading this guide.
 It’ll fill in a lot of the blanks, but if you still have questions at the end, don’t hesitate to drop them in the comments section.
 I’ll get back to you with an answer or a point in the right direction!

 I do need to just point out that the biggest misconception there is about monetising a blog is the time it takes to get to that point.

 Too many people believe you can start a blog this morning and by this afternoon see the money rolling in… (I wish it was that simple).

-So, the real key on how to make money from a blogging site is to understand how to get traffic to your website.
-If you can get traffic to your blog, then you are definitely on the right track to make money from it.
+So, the real key to how to make money from a blogging site is to understand how to get traffic to your website.
+If you can get traffic to your blog, then you are definitely on the right track to making money from it.